tthorntone/AdNauseam-Wiki/Advanced-user-features.md

 #### Dynamic filtering

 Dynamic filtering will become available to advanced users.
+Novice users could easily mess up µBlock's filtering through dynamic filtering, thus it is not available by default.